Zendaya wears spider dress to Spider-Man: No Way Home premiere - ExBulletin

 The dress featured a plunging neckline, low back, and a thigh slit.

-For the first part of the red carpet, Zendaya also wore a black lace mask that looked like the one worn by her boyfriend, Tom Holland, when he played the role of Spider-Man in the film.
+For the first part of the Red carpet, Zendaya also wore a black lace mask that looked like the one worn by her boyfriend, Tom holland, when he plays the role of Spider-Man in the film.

 Holland, also 25, chose a brown double-breasted suit for the occasion.

-The couples’ red carpet appearance comes after Holland was praised on social media for his comments about the height differences between men and women.
+The couples’ red carpet appearance comes after Holland was greeted on social networks for his comments on the height differences between men and women.

 In an interview with SiriusXM before the release of Spider-Man: No Path Home In which Holland plays the superhero and Zendaya portrays his love interest, the couple’s Mary Jane (MJ) said their height difference never affected them.

-She’s not much taller than me, let’s just say that, Holland said, adding that it’s a stupid assumption that their height would affect their relationship.
+She’s not much taller than me, let’s just say this, Holland said, adding it’s a stupid assumption that their height would affect their love relationship.

 Zendaya, 25, is 5 feet 10 inches tall, while Holland, 25, is 5 feet 8 inches tall.